cda-tum/mqt-predictor/docs/Usage.rst

     )
     rl_pred.train_model(timesteps=100000, model_name="sample_model_rl")

-This will train a reinforcement learning model for the ibmq_washington device with the expected fidelity as figure of merit.
+This will train a reinforcement learning model for the `ibm_washington` device with the expected fidelity as figure of merit.
 Additionally to the expected fidelity, also critical depth is provided as another figure of merit.
 Further figures of merit can be added in "mqt.predictor.reward.py".

-Thirdly, after the reinforcement learning models that are used for the respective compilations are trained, the supervised machine learning model to predict the device selection must be trained.
+Third, after the reinforcement learning models that are used for the respective compilations are trained, the supervised machine learning model to predict the device selection must be trained.
 This is done by first creating the necessary training data (which must be provided as qasm files that are stored in `mqt/predictor/ml/training_data/training_circuits <https://github.com/cda-tum/mqt-predictor/tree/main/src/mqt/predictor/ml/training_data/training_circuits>`_ and then running the following command: